jeevantjr/OutbreakWatch/README.md

 ---

 ## 🙌 Developed By
-Dr. Jeevaraaj Thangarasa
+- Dr. Jeevaraaj Thangarasa
-MBBS, MCGP | MSc in Biomedical Informatics
+- MBBS, MCGP | MSc in Biomedical Informatics
-Public Health Officer & Medical Informatics Researcher 📍 Passionate about building zero-cost digital health tools for underserved communities.
+- 📍 Passionate about building zero-cost digital health tools for underserved communities.

 ## 🌐 HeroX Challenge Submission
-This project was created as an official submission to the Viral Vigilance: Next-Gen Outbreak Response innovation challenge.
+- This project was created as an official submission to the Viral Vigilance: Next-Gen Outbreak Response innovation challenge.

-OutbreakWatch is our answer to the urgent need for low-resource, scalable, and field-ready technologies to detect and mitigate disease outbreaks in vulnerable populations.
+- OutbreakWatch is our answer to the urgent need for low-resource, scalable, and field-ready technologies to detect and mitigate disease outbreaks in vulnerable populations.